weberlab-hhu/Helixer/README.md

 ### Training and Evaluation
-If the provided models don't work for your needs, information on [training and evaluating](docs/training.md) the models can be found in the [docs folder](docs/), as well as notes on experimental ways to [fine-tune](docs/fine_tuning.md) the network for target species.
+If the provided models don't work for your needs, information on [training and evaluating](docs/training.md) the models can be found in the [docs folder](docs/), as well as notes on experimental ways to [fine-tune](docs/fine_tuning.md) the network for target species including a hack to include RNAseq data in the input.

 ### Inference (gene calling)
 If you want to use Helixer to annotate a genome with a provided model, start here.